Christine Proust: Recognition

 Proust was the 2011 winner of the Prix Paul Doistau-Émile Blutet de l'information scientifique, given by the French Academy of Sciences in recognition of the body of her work and, in particular, for her publication of the Nippur tablets.
 She became a corresponding member of the International Academy of the History of Science in 2019.
+She received one of the two Kenneth O. May Prize medals awarded by the International Commission on the History of Mathematics on 26 July 2021 at the International Congress for History and Philosophy of Science in Prague.